v3ngr/Weather-Reporting/README.md

 #### Challenges:
-- Sanitizing the input of the temperature was effectively needed to keep the code running smoothly without crashing
-- Making the user lose their progress when inputting the data when they make a mistake.
+- Sanitizing the input of the temperature was effectively needed to keep the code running smoothly without crashing which makes the user lose their progress when inputting the data when a mistake is made.

 #### Solutions:
 - Using the loop provided above and attaching to the input effectively hanbdles errors with ease and allows the data to be handled efficiently even if it takes a few Ms longer for the program to run it.